|

 In this buying guide, we have reviewed the best propane generator based on noise, load, fuel efficiency, size and weight, portability, power output, and approval rating from the users.

-Investing in a propane generator is not only a smart decision for camping, RVs, and tailgating, but for the backup power source as well due to the increased number of power outages caused by natural disasters.
+Investing in a propane generator is not only a smart decision for camping, RVs, and tailgating, but for the backup power source as well, due to the increased number of power outages caused by natural disasters.

-Propane is more shelf-friendly and it burns cleanly, we can store it for a long time that is why most campers including me invest in a dual-fuel portable generator instead of a traditional gas-powered unit.
+Propane is more shelf-friendly; it burns cleanly, and we can store it for a long time.
+That is why most campers, including me, invest in a dual-fuel portable generator instead of a traditional gas-powered unit.

 DuroMax XP4850EH